LucasMatuszewski/csv-table-rotation-benchmark/README.md

   - Auth error lockout (couldn't log back in, "Sign in" button unresponsive)
   - Line-based diff (vs Cursor's character-level diff)
   - Not possible to select and add to chat context (like Cursor's "Add to chat" button)
+  - ChatGPT macOS App doesn't support "Work with Apps" for Zed (it does for Cursor)
 - **Efficiency**: Used all 150 free trial prompts for just Rust + partial TS implementation
 - **Result**: Promising but not production-ready IMHO